Fiscal memory device

+Description

-All such devices contain fiscal memory: a piece of equipment that connects to a sales point terminal and records taxation for public revenue.
+Fiscal memory devices are electronic devices used to record sales tax owed to a country.
+All such devices contain fiscal memory: a piece of electronic equipment that connects to a sales point terminal and records taxation for public revenue.
 Fiscal memory is a memory device that is certified by an appropriate government body.
 This encrypted module is usually in the form of an integrated circuit on a printer or cash register's printed circuit board.

-An electronic journal is a kind of encrypted memory module that is readable using the fiscal device (ETR, FP).
+An electronic journal is a kind of encrypted memory module that is readable using a fiscal device such as an electronic tax register or fiscal printer.
 These memory modules are based on SD and Micro SD cards but feature an encrypted format to prevent tampering or unauthorized access.
 Once this electronic journal is initialized in a fiscal device, it is assigned a fiscal serial number to prevent it from being reused in another fiscal device.